Chapter 18 - The Now and Possible Future

 World View – Bullet Points

 G7 leaders gathered for a summit in Germany to discuss the situation in Ukraine.
 A ban on imports of Russian gold was announced.
-Although the sanctions against Russia were major, the question remained when the winter came and Russia was no longer providing western Europe with fuel, how the NATO alliance would hold up.
+Although the sanctions against Russia were signifiant, the question remained when the winter came and Russia was no longer providing western Europe with fuel, how the NATO alliance would hold up.

 53 migrants are found dead in a tractor trailer in San Antonio, Texas.
+Almost a daily occurrence these days.

 These continuing tragedies were a result of the US having no meaningful immigration policy.
 We had always been the beacon to which immigrants were drawn, but it seemed like we had lost our way about assimilating this next wave into American society.
 Liberals blamed conservatives for not wanting to act, but the problem was much deeper than that.
 And this growing migration was becoming a problem for western democracies all around the world.
-This would grow as a challenge as climate change impacted poorer nations more than rich ones.

 Former Prime Minister of Japan Shinzo Abe was shot dead by an assassin while giving a public speech in the city of Nara, Japan.